 If you can display a poster, it’s downloadable from here.

 New Visitor for SCP announced

-We are delighted to be able to announce that The Rt Revd Tim Thornton, Bishop of Truro has agreed to be Vistor of the European Province.
+We are delighted to be able to announce that The Rt Revd Tim Thornton, Bishop of Truro has agreed to be Vistor of the Europe Province.
 Bishop Tim succeeds Bishop Nigel McCulloch.
 The press release can be found here.

 Former Rector General appointed Bishop of Croydon

 It was announced on Friday 3 February that Fr Jonathan Clark SCP is to be the 10th Bishop of Croydon, an Area Bishop in the Diocese of Southwark.
 This is wonderful news for the Society.
 Jonathan is currently Chair of Affirming Catholicism.
 He will be consecrated bishop in Southwark Cathedral on Wednesday 21 March at 11am.

 The Dean of Southwark, The Very Revd Andrew Nunn SCP, Rector General, expressed his delight at this appointment.
 “Jonathan brings a huge wealth of parochial and pastoral experience as well as a sharp intellect and real committment to priestly ministry within the Church.”